russhustle/leetpattern/docs/md/0538_convert_bst_to_greater_tree.md

-## 538. Convert Bst To Greater Tree
+## 538. Convert BST to Greater Tree